What’s the essential kit that I need to take part in FIRST® LEGO® League Challenge?

 Just like when setting up a new sports team, you’ll need to invest in a bit of kit (see above)..
 However, there are various options you could explore to keep these costs down.
 For example:

 - Approach local engineering-based companies to see if they’ll sponsor you as part of their corporate social responsibility (CSR) work.
-As well as helping with your costs, they could provide team t-shirts with the company’s logo, and feature in any local media coverage of your team’s work – students competing with LEGO® robots makes for a good news story.
+As well as helping with your costs, they could provide team t-shirts with the company’s logo, and feature in any local media coverage of your team’s work – young people competing with LEGO® robots makes for a good news story.
 They could also provide a mentor to support the team.

 - Hold a “LEGO® Amnesty” by asking parents to donate unused LEGO® to your team with which they can build their robot.